• Skip to primary navigation

 Jerk meats like chicken, pork, fish, and prawns pair perfectly with simple sides and sweet flavors to offset the spice.
 Serve jerk chicken or other meats with a side of our favorite coconut rice and some sweet summer peach salsa.

-Once you have jerk chicken seasoning on hand, you'll find lots of ways to use it.
-Here are a few ideas to get you started:
+Once you have jerk chicken seasoning on hand, you’ll find lots of ways to use it.
+Use it as a marinade as I do in my jerk chicken marinade recipe, and then turn that into jerk chicken tacos.
+You can also:

 • Use it to add a spicy kick to grilled corn on the cob.